-- The Hub will provide a simple, flexible and responsive mechanism for requesting support. - The Regional Technical Support Mechanism will be revamped to provide the overarching mechanism for procuring any technical assistance that cannot be provided by countries or partners to the Hub. - The Hub will have a key role in coordinating technical assistance relevant to NDCs.
+- Emphasis will be placed on expanding the roster of experts available and ensuring sector-specific experts with knowledge of the region are available. - The Hub will have a key role in coordinating technical assistance relevant to NDCs.
 Upon receiving a request for support it will be screened to ensure that it is not currently being addressed under an existing initiative.
-Existing partners and Hub staff will be approached first to determine whether the request can be met from within the Hub and partner resources.
-Where this is not possible the RTSM will be used to procure external support. - The Hub will seek to leverage access to expertise through its partners including the NDC partnership.
+Existing Hub partners and Hub staff will be approached first to determine whether the request can be met from within the Hub and Hub partner resources.
+Where this is not possible the RTSM will be used to procure external support. - The Hub will seek to leverage access to additional expertise through its partners including the NDC Partnership.